A Quick Overview of The Pressure Washing Business

 Approximate Minimum Startup Cost:

-The investment required to start is relatively low, though pressure washers can cost from only a few hundred dollars to as much as twenty thousand.
+The investment required to start is relatively low, though pressure washers can cost only a few hundred dollars to as much as twenty thousand.

 Tips & Considerations:

 - Before starting, rent a pressure washer for the weekend, or borrow one, and pressure wash your own house.
 Keep in mind that it will be harder for you at this stage because you will not have all the right tools and experience.
-(It gets easier, with experience.)
+(It gets easier with experience.)

-- You need to consider what you plan to offer in terms of services and you need to consider how much you can spend on cleaners and cleaning chemicals.
+- You need to consider what you plan to offer in terms of services, and you need to consider how much you can spend on cleaners and cleaning chemicals.

 - Hot water is a natural emulsifier, which means it doesn’t need a lot of additional chemical help to get off grime and other stubborn and sticky substances.
 Hot water and steam’s natural cleaning power will reduce your dependence on cleansing agents, which will save you money.